 Many salespeople find positive prospects easier to sell to, but that's when they rely solely on traditional selling approaches.
 However, once you learn about Negative Reverse Selling®, particularly strip-lining, both positive and negative prospects become much easier to sell.

-Negative Reverse Selling®, particularly strip-lining, both positive and negative prospects are much easier to sell.
-Negative Reverse Selling means acting in a manner that is the exact opposite of the way the prospect expects you to act.
-An example would be salespeople sounding like they are trying to talk prospects out of buying their product or service.
-Yes, it sounds counter-intuitive at first, and maybe even dumb, but believe it or not, this can work when done correctly.
+Negative Reverse Selling involves acting in a manner that is the exact opposite of what the prospect expects.
+For example, salespeople might sound like they're trying to talk prospects out of buying their product or service.
+It may seem counter-intuitive at first, but believe it or not, this approach can work when executed correctly.
 Strip-lining is a specific technique under the Negative Reverse Selling umbrella.
-Let's take a closer look at this sales tool, and discuss the prospect who is perhaps the toughest to sell.
+Now, let's take a closer look at this sales tool and discuss the prospect who is perhaps the toughest to sell.